amwill04/LAMP-Python-PhantomJS-WebScrapping-Build/README.md

 ## Further Development
-The build currently isn't utilising puppet cm.
-Puppet has been installed and the next version will apply modules that have written for the vagrant file currently located at amwill04/LAMP-PP.
+~~The build currently isn't utilising puppet cm.
+Puppet has been installed and the next version will apply modules that have written for the vagrant file currently located at amwill04/LAMP-PP.~~ DONE

+* Reduce size of vagrant box
+* Add further packages.

 ## Special Thanks
 The script files, excluding puppet.sh are default scripts from the packer tutorial